coderofsalvation/express-api-user-management-signup/README.md

 * Session Tracking for Logged-In Users
 * Local Cookie Storage for Returning Users
 * Blowfish-based Scheme Password Encryption
+* end-user webhooks
-* extra webhooks for flexibilitystorage (to integrate with api proxy like apiaxle e.g.)
+* optional internal webhooks for flexibilitystorage (to integrate with api proxy like apiaxle or emailgateway e.g.)
+* logging of db actions
 * apikey support + regeneration of apikey
 * works standalone and as express drop-in lib (the latter needs improvement eg. app.use)
+* flexible form using (optionally remote) jsonschema

 #### Webhooks